VeryGoodOpenSource/r13n/README.md

 A Flutter package that makes regionalization easy.
 Heavily inspired by [flutter_localizations][flutter_localizations_link] and [intl][intl_pub_link].

+Similar to `l10n` which is short for localization, this package is called `r13n` as shorthand for regionalization.

 Developed with 💙 by [Very Good Ventures][very_good_ventures_link] 🦄

 ## What is regionalization?